w3c/wpsig/spc-psd2.md

 ## Unique SPC Features

-The above benefits are grounded in a small number of unique features that distinguish SPC from "vanilla FIDO authentication":
+The above benefits are grounded in a small number of unique features that distinguish SPC from FIDO authentication "out of the box":

-* Browser-native UX for payment confirmation.
+* **Browser-native UX for payment confirmation**.
 The browser (or secure hardware) provides a consistent and efficient authentication UX across merchant sites and relying parties.
-* Cryptographic evidence.
+* **Cryptographic evidence**.
 Payment confirmation generates cryptographic evidence of the user's confirmation of payment details.
-* Cross-origin authentication.
+* **Cross-origin authentication**.
 With FIDO, the Relying Party that creates FIDO credentials is the only origin that can generate an assertion with those credentials to authenticate the user.
 With SPC, any origin can generate an assertion during a transaction even by leveraging another Relying Party's credentials.

 These features are used to satisfied two key PSD2 requirements: